RWS/ISHRemote/Doc/ThePlan-ISHRemote-7.0.md

 ## TLDR (Too Long; Didn't Read)...
 The plan is to work on an ISHRemote v7+ that will work on PowerShell (Core) cross platform, so Windows/Linux/Mac.
 It will work on all existing Tridion Docs versions as it will use ASMX-SOAP with internal authentication - so Internal CMS User Profiles as the CMS owns the password.
 Later it can move to OpenAPI-REST with modern authentication.
 The below text shares the current way of thinking and provides a framework for upcoming GitHub source changes.

 _Update 20220902: Internal authentication is still true, but Microsoft released an WCF-SOAP that offers WS-Trust protocol support that matches ISHRemote's needs.
-The below text referencing ASMX-SOAP is outdated._
+The below text referencing ASMX-SOAP is outdated.
+See [ReleaseNotes-ISHRemote-7.0.md](ReleaseNotes-ISHRemote-7.0.md) for actual implementation details._

 ![ISHRemote-7.0--ThePlan 1024x512](./Images/ISHRemote-7.0--ThePlan.gif)